gomezramon2004/gomezramon2004/README.md

 </div>

-Computer Science Student at ITESM.
-I have a strong passion for computer science, engineering, and software development.
+Computer Science and Technology Student at ITESM.
+I have a strong passion for computer science, IT engineering, and software development.
 My purpose is to grow and learn resiliently in the face of adversity and to contribute to a friendly, supportive, and ethical environment.

 - 🔭 I’m currently working on **Web Development Freelancing**